FAQs

 What is Kate's stance on nuclear energy?

-Mr. Dutton's nuclear plan is a direct attack on the thousands of families in Gilmore who've invested in rooftop solar to lower their power bills and take control of their electricity.
-His scheme would force them to pay more in their bills to cover the costs of power stations built by multinational corporations.
+The Coalition’s nuclear plan is a direct hit on the thousands of families in Gilmore who’ve invested in rooftop solar to take control of their energy costs.
+Their scheme would force locals to pay more on their power bills to cover the costs of nuclear power stations built by multinational corporations—projects that wouldn’t deliver a single kilowatt until the 2040s.

 What is Kate’s view on offshore wind farms?